openshift/enhancements/enhancements/single-node/single-node-openshift-day2-workers.md

 - SingleReplica
 - HighlyAvailable
-- External (this value is unrelated to this enhancement and is only mentioned here for completeness sake)
+- External (this value is unrelated to this enhancement and is only mentioned here for completeness' sake)

 (See "see-also" enhancements links for more information about the topology parameters and their possible values)